Table of Contents

 At times, the lead ant may encounter an obstacle in its path.
 A sudden change in direction by this lead ant can disorient the ants following it.
 As a result, these trailing ants may begin to circle in a frantic manner.
 The leader then follows another ant’s scent, trapping the entire colony in an endless loop.

-Which Kind of Ants Experience the Death Spiral?
+Which Ants Experience the Death Spiral?

 How Was the Death Spiral Discovered?